jasasonc/FatigueDS/docs/source/random_signal.rst

     import matplotlib.pyplot as plt
     import pyExSi as es

-SpecificationDevelopment object
+Spectrum object
 -------------------------------

-The SpecificationDevelopment object contains the data required for the calculation of the Extreme Response Spectrum (ERS) and the Fatigue Damage Spectrum (FDS).
+The Spectrum object contains the data required for the calculation of the Extreme Response Spectrum (ERS) and the Fatigue Damage Spectrum (FDS).
 It enables calculations for random signals that are defined using either the PSD or time-history.
 For time-history signals, two methods are available.
 ERS and FDS can be determined directly from time history using convolution, or by first converting the history into PSD and calculating spectra from the PSD.

 This example demonstrates ERS and FDS calculations using all three available methods: